 - Completing payment process – The invoice is received by the accounting department and the payment process is initiated.
 The accounting department may use a variety of methods to pay the invoice, such as writing a check, transferring money to an account, or using a credit card.
 Once the invoice is paid, the accounting department updates the accounting system to reflect the payment.

-Drawbacks of the Traditional Account Payable Process
+Risks of Poor Account Payable Process

 - Lengthy approval processes